codeslp/die_project/README.md

 # Dice Rolling Web API

 This Python-based project simulates the rolling of dice.
-The project leverages the Flask framework to create a web API, which allows you to roll a dice and also to retrieve the history of dice rolls.
+The project leverages the Flask framework to create a web API, which allows you to roll dice and also to retrieve the history of dice rolls.
 The application supports a range of die configurations, enabling users to specify the number of sides on each die as well as the number of dice to be rolled.

 ## Features